 In the space of an hour, on 8 November 1620, the Catholic Habsburg army routed the Czech Protestants on this hillock outside Prague, deciding the fate of Bohemia for the next 300 years.

-The 381m-high White Mountain, or rather hillock, is situated on the western outskirts of Prague.
-Today the only reminder of the battle is a small memorial cairn located on a mound in the middle of a field, and the Church of Our Lady of Victories (1704-14).
+The 381m-high White Mountain, or rather a hillock, is situated on the western outskirts of Prague.
+Today the only reminder of the battle is a small memorial cairn located on a mound in the middle of a field and the Church of Our Lady of Victories (1704-14).

 In the nearby park, another site worth a visit is the Renaissance hunting-lodge Star Castle, built between 1555 and 1557 by Ferdinand of Tyrol.
 The castle now contains exhibitions devoted to the work of the writer Alois Jirásek and the painter Mikoláš Aleš.

 What seems to be the most important battle in Czech history was actually a small fray that only lasted two hours.
 In November of 1620, the chances of winning the war were even for Catholics and Protestants.
 From the very beginning, the battle at Prague’s White Mountain was perceived as crucial.
 The Catholic army was supported by the Pope, the Polish kings and the Spanish Habsburgs.